-- Still April: Entropy, stasis, memory, and the weight of being human collapse in this sometimes blood spattered journey of dementia and Alzheimer’s.
+- Nothing’s Lost Forever: Entropy, stasis, memory, and the weight of being human collapse in this sometimes blood spattered journey of memories, quantum realities, and dementia.

 - Crush and Hum: Fragments and abstracted tales of evolution, time, lust, and loss, from the hearts of collapsing stars.